 So, I’m wishing them better soon as they missed a fun start to the carnival that came to town in Thevesburgh of the Shudder Mountains.

 By day the carnival is alive with happiness.
 Children playing and filling themselves with goodies of all kinds.
 Prizes are won by all.
 By night the carnival changes and the villagers wake to discover that their children are gone.
-All that are left are the tiny footprints of the children and these lead in the direction of the carnival.
+All that is left are the tiny footprints of the children and they lead in the direction of the carnival.

 Now the adventure begins.
 The villagers (PCs) must save their children.
 They must enter the carnival at night.